TIPS & FAQS

 STEP 2: The inside of the Black Berkey Filters should now be full of water and significantly heavier.
 Try to keep as much water on the inside of the Black Berkey Filters as is possible as you reassemble the Black Berkey Filters into the upper chamber by keeping the stems facing upward.
 Empty the water from the lower chamber and place the upper chamber back onto the lower chamber.
 Immediately fill the upper chamber with water.

 When the Black Berkey Filters have water within the bore (inside core), more force is generated to draw water through the filters.
-This is because the water that drips out of the Black Berkey Filters also hydraulically pulls new water into the purification element as the Black Berkey Filters begins to work like a siphon.
+This is because the water that drips out of the Black Berkey Filters also hydraulically pulls new water into the purification element as the Black Berkey Filters begins to work as a siphon.
 Thus, in addition to the “Push” of gravity, there is also a hydraulic “pull” and this drastically improves the ability of the water to force the air from the micropores.
 The above method is less efficient than priming the Black Berkey Filters with the priming button but should be about 75-80% effective in clearing the blocked micropores.

 Let the water in the lower chamber run to waste and refill the upper chamber with water.
 Your Black Berkey® elements are now primed and ready for use.